 I turn my attention to dynasty leagues every Saturday, rotating between the four notable positions.
-To see previous installments, use the “past issues” navigation box.
+To access previous lists, use the “past issues” navigation box.

 Last week: Wide receivers.